TPL-515/Lab1/README.md

 # Lab 1

 For this lab we will be showing off the capabilities of a tool called [Dagster](https://dagster.io/).
 Dagster essentially allows users to build analytic pipelines easily with a python based interfaced for interacting.
+This first lab will go over installation of dagster as well as a brief overview of what is within the user interface for dagster.
+By the end of the lab you should be familiar with materializing jobs in Dagster

 ## Getting Started